- ANTH500A - Theory and Method in Biological Anthropology

 - ANTH554 - Evolution Seminar

-(Same as MBMB 554, PLB 554) Advanced topics in evolutionary biology including genetics & development, evolutionary ecology, phylogeny, paleontology, biogeography, population genetics, molecular ecology, speciation, molecular evolution, and macroevolution.
+(Same as PLB 554, ZOOL 554) Advanced topics in evolutionary biology including genetics & development, evolutionary ecology, phylogeny, paleontology, biogeography, population genetics, molecular ecology, speciation, molecular evolution, and macroevolution.
 Topics will vary each semester.
-Seminar format with group discussions and student presentations.
+Seminar format group discussions and student presentations.
 Graded S/U. Special approval needed from the instructor.

 Credit Hours: 1